The Best Password Managers for Linux 2026

 What we liked

 NordPass stands out for its emphasis on both encryption and usability.
-The XChaCha20 encryption is particularly noteworthy, providing an additional layer of security over the standard AES 256-bit.
+The XChaCha20 encryption is particularly noteworthy, providing an additional layer of security over AES-256 encryption.
 This is complemented by NordPass's seamless autofill feature, allowing you to save multiple profiles for various online shopping needs.

 Additionally, the digital legacy ("Emergency Access") and data breach scanner are valuable bonuses, especially for individuals who prioritize their online privacy.